Overactive Bladder vs. Urinary Incontinence: What’s the Difference

 30 Dec 2025

 Overactive bladder (OAB) and urinary incontinence (UI) are both related to bladder issues, but they are not the same.
 Overactive bladder is about having a sudden urge to pee, while urinary incontinence is when urine leaks from your bladder.
 Urinary incontinence is the involuntary leakage of urine, meaning you cannot fully control when urine leaves your bladder.
+It can happen occasionally or more often.

 The leakage may occur during daily activities like coughing, laughing, or exercising.Even though these conditions are different, some symptoms can overlap.
 Let’s break them down and look at treatments that can help.